darqos/darqos/doc/terminal.rst

 Terminal Service
 ================

-The terminal service performs a role not unlike Unix getty or xdm: it exposes an abstraction of a user's screen, keyboard, mouse, microphone, speakers, camera, etc, to the system.
+The terminal service performs a role not unlike Unix `getty` or `xdm`: it exposes an abstraction of a user's screen, keyboard, mouse, microphone, speakers, camera, etc, to the system.